Stochastic homogenization of dynamical discrete optimal transport: Proof of Theorem

 \subsection{Proof of the lower bound}

-We have to show that for every sequence $m^\eps\subset \R^\cXe_+$, $J^\eps\subset \R^{\cEe}_a$ such that $(m^\eps,J^\eps) \weakstar (\rho,j)$ we have
+We have to show that for every sequence $m^\eps\subset \R^\cXe_+$, $J^\eps\subset \R^{\cEe}_a$ such that $(m^\eps,\iota J^\eps) \weakstar (\rho,j)$ we have

-We first state a lower bound for the energy at a single time for specific limit measures, which occur naturally as tangent measures after a blow-up procedure: \begin{prop} Let $j_0\in\R^n\setminus \{0\}$, $Q_{j_0,\alpha}$ a closed orthotope with one side parallel to $j_0$ of length one and all other sides of length at most $\alpha$.
+We first state a lower bound for the energy at a single time for specific limit measures, which occur naturally as tangent measures after a blow-up procedure.
+The proposition is an adaptation of \cite[Proposition 10.3]{gladbach2024stochastic} to the quadratic case (note the quadratic error term):